-Section 2.1 You can end your membership during the Annual Enrollment Period
+Section 2.1 You can end your membership during the Annual Enrollment Period or one that does not cover prescription drugs.)

 You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
 This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.